Making your option choices in school? Get inspired and pick the future you want

 Environment

-If you are based in a university or work as a researcher in industry, you will regularly work extra hours.
-You will wear protective clothing to prevent cross contamination.
+If you're based in a university or work as a researcher in industry, you'll regularly work extra hours.
+You'll wear protective clothing to prevent cross contamination.
 A lot of your time will be spent in a laboratory.

 Travel